Path-by-path uniqueness for stochastic differential equations under Krylov-R\"ockner condition

 The following implications follow directly from the definitions:

-The following theorem can be summarized in the following way: For drifts for which pathwise uniqueness is known to hold, losing path-by-path uniqueness implies existence of a non-adapted solution. \begin{theorem} Let $b:[0,T]\times \mathbb{R}^d \rightarrow \mathbb{R}^d$ be measurable.
+The following theorem can be summarized in the following way: For drifts for which pathwise uniqueness is known to hold, losing path-by-path uniqueness implies existence of a non-adapted solution.
+Note that the theorem can be formulated with random initial condition if assuming \emph{uniform} path-by-path uniqueness. \begin{theorem} Consider \eqref{SDE} with deterministic initial condition and $b:[0,T]\times \mathbb{R}^d \rightarrow \mathbb{R}^d$ measurable.
 Assume that \begin{itemize} \item[(i)] pathwise uniqueness to \eqref{SDE} holds, \item[(ii)] all path-by-path solutions to \eqref{SDE} are weak solutions. \end{itemize} Then path-by-path uniqueness holds. \end{theorem} \begin{proof} Assume that path-by-path uniqueness does not hold.
 Let $(\Omega,\mathcal{F},\mathbb{P})$ be a probability space on which a Brownian motion $W$ is defined.
 Then there exists a set $A\subset \Omega$ of positive measure such that for $\omega \in A$, there exist multiple solutions to

 with the same initial condition.
 Then we can define two path-by-path solutions $X^1$ and $X^2$ to \eqref{SDE} by letting them agree with the unique strong solution on $A^{\mathsf{c}}$ and letting $X^1(\omega)\neq X^2(\omega)$ on $A$, which is possible by the above and the axiom of choice.
 By assumption, both $X^1$ and $X^2$ are adapted w.r.t. filtrations $(\mathcal{F}^1_t)$ and $(\mathcal{F}^2_t)$ such that $W$ is a Brownian motion w.r.t. these filtrations.
 Hence, $W$ is also a Brownian motion with respect to $(\mathcal{F}^1_t \cup \mathcal{F}^2_t)$.
 Therefore we constructed two solutions on the same filtered probability space $(\Omega,\mathcal{F},(\mathcal{F}^1_t\cup \mathcal{F}^2_t)_{t\in[0,T]},\mathbb{P})$.
 By construction $X^1\neq X^2$ on a set of positive measure.
 This contradicts pathwise uniqueness. \end{proof}